/C O R R E C T I O N from Source -- Investment Industry Regulatory Organization of Canada (IIROC) - Halts/Resumptions/

-In the news release, IIROC Trading Halt - LTH, issued 19-Sep-2022 by Investment Industry Regulatory Organization of Canada (IIROC) - Halts/Resumptions over CNW, we are advised by the company that the halt time has been corrected.
-The Halt Time should read "10:34" rather than "10:30" as originally issued inadvertently.
+In the news release, IIROC Trading Halt - GGA, issued 23-Sep-2022 by Investment Industry Regulatory Organization of Canada (IIROC) - Halts/Resumptions over CNW Group, we are advised by the company that All Issues: should read "Yes" rather than "No" as originally issued inadvertently.
 The complete, corrected release follows:

 IIROC can make a decision to impose a temporary suspension (halt) of trading in a security of a publicly-listed company.
 Trading halts are implemented to ensure a fair and orderly market.
 IIROC is the national self-regulatory organization which oversees all investment dealers and trading activity on debt and equity marketplaces in Canada.